fhict/el32-buildroot/README.md

 $ make
 ```

-If you have a *Raspberry PI 3 B* us the following defconfig:
+If you have a *Raspberry PI 3 B* use the following defconfig:
 ```
 $ cd buildroot
 $ make raspberrypi3_defconfig